 When it's time to setup your tasks, make them as clear as possible.

 "What is your first impression of this web page?
 What is this page for?"

-"Search for availability and select a room for 2 adults and 2 kids (5 and 6 years old) for 4 nights on a 4-star hotel in Paris."
+"Search for availability and select a room for two adults and two kids (five and six years old) for four nights in a 4-star hotel in Paris."

 "Go through the whole checkout process.
 DON’T click on the final submit button."